Home to the nation's oldest school and a clan that once ruled Japan, now a kingdom of flowers

 Floral profusion like you've never seen before

-Ashikaga Flower Park is such an overwhelming experience of sight and scent that the world outside it seems washed out by comparison.
+Ashikaga Flower Park is an overwhelming experience of sight and scent that the world outside it seems washed out by comparison.
 Best known for its wisteria—including a tunnel through the lavender, pink, purple, blue and white flowers—the park covers 23 acres with blooms that vary with the seasons.
 There are events throughout the year, and of special note is the illumination event that gives the flowers an even more magical aspect.

 - Viewing vast fields of wisteria under illumination at Ashikaga Flower Park